Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Abstract

 \section{Abstract}

-We analyse the spectral bounds of nonoverlapping domain decomposition preconditioners for $hp$-version discontinuous Galerkin finite element methods in $H^2$-type norms, which arise in applications to fully nonlinear Hamilton--Jacobi--Bellman partial differential equations.
-We show that for a symmetric model problem, the condition number of the preconditioned system is at most of order $1+ p^6 H^3 /q^3 h^3$, where $H$ and $h$ are respectively the coarse and fine mesh sizes, and $q$ and $p$ are respectively the coarse and fine mesh polynomial degrees.
-This represents the first result for this class of methods that explicitly accounts for the dependence of the condition number on $q$, and its sharpness is shown numerically.
-The key analytical tool is an original optimal order approximation result between fine and coarse discontinuous finite element spaces.
-We then go beyond the model problem and show computationally that these methods lead to efficient and competitive solvers in practical applications to nonsymmetric, fully nonlinear Hamilton--Jacobi--Bellman equations.
+We analyse a class of nonoverlapping domain decomposition preconditioners for nonsymmetric linear systems arising from discontinuous Galerkin finite element approximation of fully nonlinear Hamilton--Jacobi--Bellman (HJB) partial differential equations. \cb{These nonsymmetric linear systems are uniformly bounded and coercive with respect to a related symmetric bilinear form, that is associated to a matrix $\bo A$.
+In this work, we construct a nonoverlapping domain decomposition preconditioner $\bo P$, that is based on $\bo A$, and we then show that the effectiveness of the preconditioner for solving the} nonsymmetric problems can be studied in terms of the condition number $\kPA$.
+In particular, we establish the bound $\kPA \lesssim 1+ p^6 H^3 /q^3 h^3$, where $H$ and $h$ are respectively the coarse and fine mesh sizes, and $q$ and $p$ are respectively the coarse and fine mesh polynomial degrees.
+This represents the first such result for this class of methods that explicitly accounts for the dependence of the condition number on $q$; \cb{our analysis is founded upon} an original optimal order approximation result between fine and coarse discontinuous finite element spaces.
+Numerical experiments demonstrate the sharpness of this bound.
+Although the preconditioners are not robust with respect to the polynomial degree, our bounds quantify the effect of the coarse and fine space polynomial degrees.
+Furthermore, we show computationally that these methods are effective in practical applications to nonsymmetric, fully nonlinear HJB equations under $h$-refinement for moderate polynomial degrees.

 \begin{AMS} 65F10, 65N22, 65N55, 65N30, 35J66 \end{AMS}